What we seek in Washington renters

 Our recommendation

-After the background check is reviewed we make a recommendation to the landlord based upon our experience as property managers in Washington and the information which we have verified.
-Ultimately the landlord decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is reviewed we make a recommendation to the owner based upon our experience as property managers in Washington and the information that we have verified.
+Ultimately the real estate investor decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Nesbitt Realty's Guide to Real Estate is a helpful resource for everyone who needs to find out more about Washington and nearby communities.
-The Guide to Real Estate includes data regarding what has sold and what is currently listed, and a couple of shocking facts that you may not be aware of.
-Furthermore, our Guide features some benefits of life in Washington.
-Of course, all of this is interesting for buyers and sellers, but property owners and renters will likely also find this information to be somewhat eye-opening.
+Nesbitt Realty's Guide to Real Estate is a free tool for everyone who needs to investigate real estate facts about Washington and surrounding communities.
+The Guide to Real Estate provides facts about what has sold and what is on the market, as well as a few surprising facts that you might not know.
+And, our Guide has quite a few of the elements of residing in Washington.
+Of course, all of this is useful for buyers and sellers, but property owners and renters will also find the facts to be quite useful.

 Our Broker Will Nesbitt